 To access, just click on CDN from the dashboard.
 Then you can add your information there.

 Speed cache got some settings accessible from the Dashboard > Configuration link

 The latest parameters are about the automatic cache regeneration.
-After being cleared, the cache can be be automatically preloaded based the URL list (require cURL extension to work, usually installed).
+After being cleared, the cache can be automatically preloaded based on the URL list (require cURL extension to work, usually installed).

 When "Load module by Ajax" is enable, you will see the parameters at Modules > Advanced tab.